datastaxdevs/workshop-battlestax/README_step02.md

 `cat .env.example > .env`

 ✔ The `.env` file allows us to customize our own environmental variables.
 We set our Astra credentials to env variables, which are outside of our program.
-Fill in the `.env` file variables with the Astra variables you made a copy of above:
+Fill in the `.env` file variables with the Astra variables you made a copy of above.

+*To edit the `.env` file either double click on it in the file explorer in GitPod or use your favorite editor to make the changes.
+Up to you.
+Don't forget to save.*

 **_If you used different values for your database you will need to use those instead, otherwise just use the values we've provided._**